jfq3/RDP---Tutorials/install_rdptools.md

 * Java 1.6+ JDK ([https://www.oracle.com/downloads/index.html](https://www.oracle.com/downloads/index.html "Java"))
 * HMMER 3.1 ([http://hmmer.janelia.org](http://hmmer.org/ "HMMER"))
 * UCHIME ([http://drive5.com/uchime/uchime_download.html](http://drive5.com/uchime/uchime_download.html "UCHIME"))
 * A patched version of HMMER 3.0 if building your own hidden Markov models for other genes of interest.
-See the section **Adding Gene Models to Xander** for instructions.
+See **Patched HMMER 3.0**  at the end of this section for instructions.

 **Python 2.7** is included in most Linux systems including Ubuntu 16.04 LTS, the latest LTS version as of July 2017.
 Test for it by typing "python" and Enter or Return in the terminal window.
 Exit python by entering Control D.